 Sometimes, life insurance plans are rolled over into new accounts to increase the potential death benefit and return on investment.
 In such cases, the contestability clause can be reinstated for a new period.

-While the contestability clause applies to every life insurance plan, so long as the named insured provided information in good faith and did not intentionally submit false information, beneficiaries do not need to worry about whether or not they will receive a death benefit if the named insured dies.
+The contestability clause applies to every life insurance plan.
+So long as the named insured provided information in good faith and did not intentionally submit false information, beneficiaries do not need to worry about whether or not they will receive a death benefit if the named insured dies.

 Some of the most common misrepresentations on an insurance policy are not disclosing health history, hiding tobacco usage, drug usage, or dangerous hobbies, like SCUBA diving.
 If you misrepresented any of these categories, then the insurance company may have legitimate grounds for not paying your family the face value of the plan.

 Finding the Perfect Policy for You

 Every insurance plan is going to have a contestability period, but not every plan is the same.
 There are several other factors you will need to compare to find the right plan.
 Some of the factors that you’ll need to decide on are what type of policy you’re going to buy, how much coverage you need, any riders you’re going to add, and which company has the lowest rates.

 Don’t let the contestability period scare you.
 As long as you’re honest with the insurance company, and you don’t lie or hide any information, your family will get the coverage they deserve.